Leyton Orient F.C.: Continued success (2010–2014)

-On 3 April 2010 Geraint Williams was sacked as manager after a 3–1 home defeat to fellow relegation strugglers Hartlepool following a poor run of form.
+On 3 April 2010 Geraint Williams was dismissed as manager after a 3–1 home defeat to fellow relegation strugglers Hartlepool following a poor run of form.
 Kevin Nugent once again took control for the 2–1 defeat at Southampton on 5 April and after the match Russell Slade was named as manager until the end of the season.
 With even less time to save Orient from relegation than Williams before him, Slade managed to bring about a change in form that saw Orient finish in 17th place, just one point but four places clear of relegation.
 In the summer of 2010 Slade's contract was extended for two years.
 After a poor start to the 2010–11 season, Orient's league form picked up towards Christmas, culminating in an 8–2 win against non-league Droylsden in an FA Cup second round replay.
-In a game described as "the weirdest football match ever", Orient had trailed most of the game 2–0 but scored six goals in extra time to progress into the third round.
-Orient then beat high-flying Championship side Norwich City 1–0 at Carrow Road to progress into the fourth round where they met another Championship side, Swansea City, at the Liberty Stadium.
-Orient beat Swansea 2–1 to set up a glamour fifth round tie against Premier League giants Arsenal at Brisbane Road, which finished in a 1–1 draw thanks to a late Jonathan Téhoué equaliser for the O's.
+Orient had trailed most of the game 2–0 but scored six goals in extra time to progress into the third round.
+Orient then defeated Championship side Norwich City 1–0 at Carrow Road to progress into the fourth round where they met another Championship side, Swansea City, at the Liberty Stadium.
+Orient defeated Swansea 2–1 to set up a fifth round tie against Premier League club Arsenal at Brisbane Road, which finished in a 1–1 draw following a late Jonathan Téhoué equaliser for Orient.
 This set up a replay at the Emirates Stadium.
 Leyton Orient lost that replay 0–5, bringing to an end their longest run in the FA Cup since 1981–82.
 Either side of the Arsenal games, Leyton Orient achieved a club record-equalling 14 games unbeaten, putting the team just outside the play-off positions.
 However they were unable to maintain that momentum and ultimately missed out on the play-offs by just one point.

 The 2013–14 season saw more success for Orient, finishing third in the league and securing a place in the play-offs.
 They defeated Peterborough United to advance to the playoff final at Wembley, but lost in the final to Rotherham United via a penalty shoot-out.